apache/hudi/docs/_docs/2_4_configurations.md

 #### withSchema(schema_str) {#withSchema}
 Property: `hoodie.avro.schema` [Required]<br/>
-<span style="color:grey">This is the current reader avro schema for the dataset.
+<span style="color:grey">This is the current reader avro schema for the table.
 This is a string of the entire schema.
 HoodieWriteClient uses this schema to pass on to implementations of HoodieRecordPayload to convert from the source format to avro record.
 This is also used when re-writing records during an update. </span>

 #### forTable(table_name) {#forTable}
 Property: `hoodie.table.name` [Required] <br/>
- <span style="color:grey">Table name for the dataset, will be used for registering with Hive.
+ <span style="color:grey">Table name that will be used for registering with Hive.
 Needs to be same across runs.</span>

 #### withBulkInsertParallelism(bulk_insert_parallelism = 1500) {#withBulkInsertParallelism}
 Property: `hoodie.bulkinsert.shuffle.parallelism`<br/>
-<span style="color:grey">Bulk insert is meant to be used for large initial imports and this parallelism determines the initial number of files in your dataset.
+<span style="color:grey">Bulk insert is meant to be used for large initial imports and this parallelism determines the initial number of files in your table.
 Tune this to achieve a desired optimal size during initial import.</span>

 #### withParallelism(insert_shuffle_parallelism = 1500, upsert_shuffle_parallelism = 1500) {#withParallelism}
 Property: `hoodie.insert.shuffle.parallelism`, `hoodie.upsert.shuffle.parallelism`<br/>